Grazen0/Grazen0/README.md

 ![React](https://img.shields.io/badge/React-good-blue)
 ![Procrastinating](https://img.shields.io/badge/Procrastinating-always-red)

-I code decent Discord bots, and I'm practicing web apps using the MERN stack.
+So I code decent Discord bots, and I'm practicing web apps using the MERN stack.
 Big React fan too.
 Also making some Minecraft plugins every now and then, check [this one][userlogin] out!

+(By the time you read this I'm probably watching anime or something)

 ## Technologies